Jestin James

 Pain Point

-Fragmented Payment Journey Bank card discounts (Al Hilal, HSBC, ENBD) and BNPL options (Tabby, Tamara) were shown separately, with no combined savings view.
+Fragmented Payment Journey Bank card discounts (Al Hilal, HSBC, ENBD) and instalment options (Tabby, Tamara) were shown separately, with no combined savings view.
 Customers could save up to 35% by combining offers — but had no way to know.

 Pain Point